 - – Discharge, transfer and Post-mortem Procedures Reports,

 - – Infection Control, Emergency Management, and Special Services

 This course teaches job search skills and helps students understand the labour market.
 It includes coaching in writing effective resumes and cover letters.
 Students also participate in mock interviews to correct and refine skills, increasing employment readiness.

 - – Resume and cover letter writing

 - – Mock interview and retrospective review

-- – The role of the social media in job searching
+- – The role of social media in job hunting